nickdrummond/star-wars-ontology/readme.md

 * "healed" also only used once

 * "surrenderOf" - anywhere else to use this?

-* is "on" really helping?
-It's just a nice bit of syntactic sugar

 * Can we have ABY/BBY instead of int as custom datatype?